-The discharge assessment, which is to see if the person you care for needs support once discharged, might be carried out by a multidisciplinary team of health and social care professionals.
+In this circumstance, services may only be put in place after the person with need has returned to their home.
+Please note, from April 2023, the new Citizen Voice Body (CVB) will replace the Community Health Councils and will continue to represent the voice of patients for their healthcare and in addition, social care services.
+Hospital wards can sometimes seem like busy or intimidating places and you may feel pressure from the hospital or the patient to get the person home quickly.
+However, it is important that your views are taken into consideration and the person is not discharged before services are put in place.
+If the patient lacks mental capacity you may be able to make certain decisions about health and welfare matters if you have a Lasting Power of Attorney (LPA).
+If there is no LPA, the law requires professionals to act in the 'best interests' of the person you care for and you should be involved in the decision-making process.
+For more information about Lasting Power of Attorney please visit the Carers UK information page by visiting: www.carersuk.org/help-and-advice/practical-support/managing-someone-s-affairs/ What should happen before the person I care for is discharged?
+The discharge assessment The discharge assessment, which is to see if the person you care for needs support once discharged, might be carried out by a multidisciplinary team of health and social care professionals.
 This is to avoid duplication and multiple assessments being carried out.

-The assessment should look to see whether the person you care for is eligible for any intermediate or reablement care, NHS continuing healthcare, other NHS services and/or community care services from the local council.
-When the person you care for is nearing their expected date of discharge the following steps should be taken:

-- An assessment should be carried out to see if they are medically fit to be discharged. - A discharge assessment should be carried out to see if they need support once discharged. - A carer's assessment should be carried out (or at least arranged) to see whether you need support once the person you care for is discharged. - If eligible for services, a care plan is drawn up setting out what services should be provided and you should receive a copy. - The support outlined in the support plan (for the person being cared for) and the support plan (for you) should be put in place. - An assessment for NHS continuing healthcare should be carried out where it appears there may be a need for such care. - A financial assessment should be carried out to determine any charges for services - the Care and Support (Charging) (Wales) Regulations 2015 and the Care and Support (Financial Assessment) (Wales) Regulations 2015 state that there is a maximum charge that you can be expected to pay for nonresidential social services in Wales.
-To find out the current maximum charge, contact Carers Wales or the Carers UK Helpline. - The care plan is put in place.
+The assessment should look to see whether the person you care for is eligible for any intermediate or reablement care, NHS continuing healthcare, other NHS services and/ or community care services from the local council.
+When the person you care for is nearing their expected date of discharge, the following steps should be taken: - ✓ An assessment should be carried out to see if they are medically fit to be discharged. - ✓ A discharge assessment should be carried out to see if they need support once discharged. - ✓ A carer's assessment should be carried out (or at least arranged) to see whether you need support once the person you care for is discharged - ✓ If someone is eligible for services, a care plan is drawn up setting out what services should be provided, and you should receive a copy. - ✓ The support outlined in the support plan (for the person being cared for)and the support plan (for you) should be put in place. - ✓ An assessment for NHS continuing healthcare should be carried out where it appears there may be a need for such care. - ✓ A financial assessment should be carried out to determine any charges for services the Care and Support (Charging) (Wales) Regulations 2015 and the Care and Support (Financial Assessment) (Wales) Regulations 2015 state that there is a maximum charge that you can be expected to pay for non- residential social services in Wales.
+To find out the current maximum charge, contact Carers Wales or email: advice@carersuk.org - ✓ The care plan is put in place.